 The Qing empire was the second major empire of China ruled by foreigners (first by the Mongols, second by the Manchus).
 Thinking of the Qing state not merely as a Chinese dynasty but as an empire provides us with an approach to examine a wider range of connections and imaginations.
 We will ask how the Manchu institutions and the role of frontiers gave the last empire its particular shape and identity.
 We will study the Qing empire in its relation to the world, the students will gain a sense of how Qing China and global processes have interacted and shaped each other.
 The course proceeds and develops as a mix of thematically and chronologically organized topics.
 The topics that we will explore include the Manchu conquest and the formation of the Manchu state, the Manchu way of life and "sinicization," prosperity in the High Qing and its problems, opium wars and treaty ports, disorder and dissent in the late Qing, the fall of the Qing empire and the 1911 revolution, the legacies of the Qing empire.
-In surveying this history from the formation of the Manchu empire to the creation of the Chinese republic in 1912, this course aims to provide an understanding of the changes, contingencies, and continuities in the making of modern China.
-The material we cover will range beyond that of scholarly works, to include Chinese and Manchu primary materials in English translation, visual materials, and film screenings-all of which will constitute sources of information as well as topics for analysis. (satisfies Core Curriculum: Social Science Perspectives on China)
+In surveying this history from the formation of the Manchu senter the Manchu grimary materials un derstanding of the changes, contingencies, and continuities in the making of modern China.
+The material we cover will range beyond that of scholarly works, to include Chinese and Manchu primary materials in English translation, visual materials, and film screenings-all of which will constitute sources of information served.

-World History: Part I
+HIST-SHU 126 World History: Part I